jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

 **Penalties for offences**

 ### 43 Penalties for failing to comply with Part 1
-(1) A person who commits an offence against any of the sections set out in subsection (2) is liable on conviction on indictment to—
-  (a) in the case of an individual, imprisonment for a term not exceeding 5 years or a fine not exceeding $300,000, or to both:
+(1) A person who commits an offence against any of the sections set out in subsection (2) is liable on conviction to— (a) in the case of an individual, imprisonment for a term not exceeding 5 years or a fine not exceeding $300,000, or to both:
   (b) in the case of a body corporate, a fine not exceeding $1,000,000.
 (2) The sections are—